 It’s a Long Story: Free Speech and Internet History

 Whether it’s in the home or online, privacy is a coveted asset for many.
 In recent weeks, a renewed concern towards personal data and privacy control arose from the wake of the Facebook-Cambridge Analytica scandal.
 Who can see what we’re searching for?
 Can our online messages be easily disclosed?
-These pervasive questions often frustrate consumers, yet they do not, or at least have not yet, substantially decreased our use of these social media platforms.
+These pervasive questions often frustrate consumers, yet they do not, or at least have not yet, substantially decreased their use of these social media platforms.
 However, although these platforms provide an outlet for our opinions and emotions, businesses are stealthily watching our movements and creeping increasingly into the platforms as well.
 Do users, then, ever feel that their free speech is constrained by such omniscient oversight?

 In a 2012 study, provided by the applicant tracking system Jobvite, ninety-two percent of companies planned to assess candidates’ social media presence.
 Though users do not necessarily provide a link to their personal Facebook, Twitter, or LinkedIn accounts, recruiters actively seek out these profiles for a variety of reasons.
 One of the most common reasons for recruiters to view social media is to assess the candidates’ sociability: will the candidate necessarily be a fit for company culture?
 In this scenario, professionalism versus sociability are two contending forces.
 Companies react positively at seeing more business- and leadership-related affiliations on a candidate’s social media, and attendance at social events certainly attests to a candidate’s gregariousness.
 On the opposite end, recruiters are turned away by offensive, sexual, or otherwise inappropriate content.
 Another quality assessed by recruiters is proper conventions in social media, such as the appropriate and correct use of grammar?
 These factors ultimately lead into companies’ ultimate decisions on whether they should hire a candidate or not.